tidbcloud/tisqleditor/packages/extensions/linters/README.md

 # @tidbcloud/codemirror-extension-linters

-This extension provide 3 linters:
+This extension provides 3 linters:

 - fullWidthCharLinter: lint all the chinese characters
 - useDbLinter: use statement linter, the first statement should be use dbName;